alperenozil/TRTNewsAndroidAppKotlin/README.md

 > Click thumbnail to watch the video

 ## **Setup Instructions**
-This app doesn't need and configurations to run.
+This app doesn't need any configurations to run.
 It just works.

 ## **TRT Android Assignment Project Documentation**